emmveqz/grpc-web-native/README.md

  - Request (Up) Streaming
  - Response (Down) Streaming
  - Bidi (Only half duplex, request streaming.
 Full duplex to be implemented yet)
+   - As of now, since both request/response streaming are supported separately,
+   if you need a full duplex method, you could split it in two methods, eg.:
+   `service.upstreamVideo()` `service.downstreamVideo()`
+   both request messages would need a common `UUID` parameter
+   to identify the current process at both the server and client.

 ## HTTP2 Support